ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 with error `reportTooEarly`.
 In this situation, the Client MAY re-upload the report later on.

-If the Leader's ReportShare contains an unrecognized extension, or if two extensions have the same ExtensionType, then the Leader MAY abort the upload request with error "invalidMessage".
-Note that this behavior is not mandatory because it requires the Leader to decrypt its ReportShare.
+If the Leader's input share contains an unrecognized extension, or if two extensions have the same ExtensionType, then the Leader MAY abort the upload request with error "invalidMessage".
+Note that this behavior is not mandatory because it requires the Leader to decrypt its input share.

 ### Upload Extensions {#upload-extensions}